 Each party’s income is the most significant factor going into the calculation of child support.
 If one party is voluntarily underemployed or unemployed, the family law judge has the authority to attribute an income he or she believes that person is capable of earning, not necessarily their actual earnings.
 Some cases may require the input of an occupational evaluator, which is an an expert trained at analyzing work history, skills and education, and the local employment market to estimate the range of income a person is capable of making.
 For child support calculation purposes, income is not only derived from someone’s full time job, but can also include investment income, interest income, or proceeds from various other sources.
 Given the complexities tied into income, this is one of the most often litigated aspects of child support.

-Aside from obtaining initial orders, the Colorado family law attorneys at Plog & Stein can also assist with other aspects of your Parker child support case, including:
+Aside from obtaining initial orders, the Denver family law lawyers at Plog & Stein can also assist with other aspects of your Parker child support case, including:

 - Wage Garnishments

 Consult with Reliable Child Support Attorneys Familiar with Parker

 Parker rests in Douglas County, one of the most affluent counties in the country.
 The median household income for Parker is $98,170 and over 50% of households have children under the age of 18.
 Child support is a major issue for our Parker clients, from its initial establishment to modifications of payment schedules as children grow and circumstances change.
 We strive to ensure the best possible financial outcome for you and your children, no matter which side of the support equation you are on.
 Our Parker child support attorneys will work diligently to protect your rights in all family law matters.
 Call us at 303-781-0322 or contact us online to discuss your child support matter.